Wilton-Fijenoord: Back in business

-After the war the company faced many issues.
-The board of directors was accused of collaboration, and the yard itself was a ruin.
-The company was lucky that the old bank slope of predecessor Wilton at the Westkousdijk, and the iron foundry of predecessor Fijenoord at Feijenoord were still usable, instead of having been closed down as intended in the operation to concentrate the company at Schiedam.
+After the war a new board of directors was formed by: W. Wilton, ir.
+M.J.
+Römer, S. van West, and ir.
+J.H.H.
+Verloop.
+The shipyard itself was a ruin and most of its machinery and equipment was lost.
+The company was lucky that the old bank slope of predecessor Wilton at the Westkousdijk, and the iron foundry of predecessor Fijenoord at Feijenoord were still usable.
 In spite of these challenges the yard started on its first repair order already on 19 June 1945.
-For this it could only use the fixed building dock, because both drydocks were broken.
+For repair jobs it often used the fixed building dock, because 'drydock 4' and 'drydock 5' were broken.

 In October 1945 Annenkerk, ordered before the war, was laid down.
 Westerdam, which had been laid down before the war was also finished.
 The cruiser De Ruyter would also be finished, but her plan had to be changed drastically because of the experience gained in the war.
 In 1946 new ships were ordered.
 One by the Rotterdamsche Lloyd, and two by KPM.
 Repair orders also increased in 1946.
-In March 1946 a license agreement was signed with William Doxford & Sons to produce Doxford Diesel engines.
+In 1946 Dutch escort carrier HNLMS Karel Doorman was also docked several times at the shipyard for repairs and maintenance.